Smertig/banana/docs/api/tg/types/poll_answer.rst

    Unique poll identifier

+   .. cpp:member:: optional_t<chat_t> voter_chat

+   Optional.
+The chat that changed the answer to the poll, if the voter is anonymous

-   .. cpp:member:: user_t user
+   .. cpp:member:: optional_t<user_t> user

-   The user, who changed the answer to the poll
+   Optional.
+The user that changed the answer to the poll, if the voter isn't anonymous

    .. cpp:member:: array_t<integer_t> option_ids

-   0-based identifiers of answer options, chosen by the user.
-May be empty if the user retracted their vote.
+   0-based identifiers of chosen answer options.
+May be empty if the vote was retracted.